Home Repairs That Can't Wait (And Which Ones Can)

 Author of Home Focus

-• Electrical problems.
+• Electrical Problems.
 Flickering lighting or loose outlets are signs of potential electrical safety concerns.
 Electrical problems should be addressed to avoid risk of a fire.

-• Mold removal.
+• Mold Removal.
 Mold is both a safety concern and an indicator of other potential problems.
 If there's mold, there's moisture—so make sure you address the cause of the mold as well.

 Another thing to keep in mind is the amount of time a task will take.
 While this doesn’t change the status of the must-fix items, it'll help you prioritize everything else.
 If it'll only take 5 minutes to make a minor repair, it's likely worth fixing instead of adding to a list.
 What are some projects on your list that you've been putting off?